cGMP - everything you need to know

 They require the latest standards in terms of production, manufacturing, and packaging and thereby ensure pharmaceutical quality meaning quality in biopharmaceutical processing and patient safety as the ultimate goal.
 The detailed guidelines, importance of cGMP, and how companies can best meet the cGMP regulations, are discussed in the following.

-cGMP a definition
+cGMP definition

 Current Good Manufacturing Practice, also known as cGMP, are a set of regulations that ensure the quality of pharmaceutical products, medical devices, biotechnology products, food and beverage, and dietary supplements.
 They therefore apply to all organizations involved in the manufacturing processes of these products.